fbykrnptr/fbykrnptr/README.md

 # Welcome to My Github Profile!
 <div align="justify">
-I am a student currently interning and working as a web developer at PT CMLABS INDONESIA DIGITAL.
-I have had the opportunity to work on real projects and explore various technologies.
+I am a student currently undergoing an internship program and working as a Web Developer at PT CMLABS INDONESIA DIGITAL.
+In this role, I have the opportunity to be directly involved in real projects and explore various technologies used in the industry.
 <dev/>

 ## Tech Stack